mcow7j/PDE-Projects/README.md

 ![image](https://user-images.githubusercontent.com/58078485/95731442-71833d80-0c77-11eb-88da-47db4a045187.png)

 ### Intro to PDE's Project 3 2018
-Project focused on the solving of Turing Systems shown below using similar methods to Project 2 with a focus on stabilty analysis and non-regular domains:
+Project focused on the solving of Turing Systems with Neumann BC shown below using similar methods to Project 2 with a focus on stabilty analysis and non-regular domains:

 ![image](https://user-images.githubusercontent.com/58078485/95735471-c07fa180-0c7c-11eb-8c12-818ed77de28f.png)